 My home country, the good ol' US of A, truly has it all.
 If you want to find rugged nature, it's everywhere in the national and state parks spanning from sea to shining sea.
 If you want to find culture, each state, and even each little borough within each state, has something unique to offer you.
 Thanks to the diversity, both of the people and of the landscape, the United States truly does have something for everyone.

-If you want to get your surf on, head to California or Hawaii, if you want to hike through deep canyons and orange rocks, head to Arizona or Utah, and if you want to become one with nature in one of the most unspoilt places on earth, head to Alaska.
+If you want to get your surf on, head to California or Hawaii, or hike through deep canyons and orange rocks, head to Arizona or Utah.
+If you prefer to become one with nature in one of the most unspoilt places on earth, head to Alaska.

-It's a country of friendly people, tons of activities, and if you approach it with an open heart, it's a place that's very easy to love.
+It's a country of friendly people with tons of activities, and if you approach it with an open heart, it's a place that's very easy to love.

 Where in the USA?

 - Currency: United States Dollar (click here for current conversion rates)

 - Visa: 90-day visa waiver program through ESTA, depending on your home country (Canada, Bermuda, Marshall Islands, Micronesia, and Palau are totally visa free, remainder need a B-2 tourist visa).”
 Pay special attention to rules pertaining to air/cruise vs. land entry as land entry doesn’t even require an ESTA, essentially visa-free.
 On the other hand, even if just in transit via air/cruise, obtain an ESTA prior to arrival.
 Find out more here

 - Safety rating: Ranked 128 on the Global Peace Index with a score of 2.40